levimaaia/emailler/README-emailler.md

 A CPU accelerator is recommended if you plan to handle large volumes of email or Usenet messages.

+If using an Apple //e, a real time clock such as No Slot Clock (NSC) or Thunderclock is recommended.
+The Apple IIgs has a built in real time clock.
+If no RTC is available, `DATE65.SYSTEM` may be used to set the ProDOS date and time.

 emai//er has been extensively tested using ProDOS 2.4.2.
 However, it should not be a problem to run it under other versions of ProDOS.

 ## Transport Level Security (TLS)